bolcom/unFTP/docs/server/rest.md

 Aside from the placeholders `{USER}` and `{PASS}` you can use `{IP}`.
 That will add the source IP address of the connected client.
 That is in case if you want to perform client-IP whitelisting, next to regular username and password.

+Now that we've covered REST authentication, you may want to explore [user configuration over HTTP](/server/http-usr) or return to [JSON-based configuration](/server/jsonconfig).